New to the World of Hearing Loss?

 Colds, sinus infections, and allergy attacks exaggerate air pressure problems, so it is best to postpone an airplane trip.
 Also, if you have recently undergone ear surgery, consult your surgeon on how soon you may safely fly.

-Typically not.
-Despite the fact that hearing loss is the most common medical problem in the general population, there are only a few insurance carriers which cover part of the cost of hearing aids.
-This is an issue that HLAA is working on.
-For the latest update on this issue, visit the HLAA website.
+Despite hearing loss being one of the most common medical problems in the general population, there are only a few private insurance carriers which cover part of the cost of hearing aids.
+Medicare does not cover hearing aids at this time.
+However, Washington State Medicaid does cover hearing aids and hearing care (to certain limits.)